Radilovk/bodybest/README.md

 ```
 The output is placed in the `docs/` folder.

+### Template Loading

+Client pages sometimes fetch HTML snippets at runtime.
+Templates such as
+`profileTemplate.html` and `extra-meal-entry-form.html` must reside in the same
+origin as the application.
+The helper `loadTemplateInto(url, containerId)`
+rejects cross-origin URLs and sanitizes the response before inserting it into
+the page.

 ## Deployment to Cloudflare

 A GitHub Action workflow at `.github/workflows/deploy.yml` automatically deploys the worker when you push to `main` or open a pull request that modifies `worker.js`.
 It runs `wrangler deploy` using the secret `CF_API_TOKEN` for authentication.